Implications for businesses and institutions

 The businesses and organizations affected must take appropriate measures in areas such as cyber risk management, supply chain security, business continuity management, encryption, access restrictions, reporting to authorities, and mitigation.

 Please note: Under the draft put forward by the Federal Ministry of the Interior and Community, company executives may be held personally liable for compliance with risk management measures.
-In this case, liability is capped at the equivalent of 2 percent of the company’s global annual turnover.
+The upper limit for these fines corresponds to 2% of the company's global annual turnover.

 NIS2: The directive affects more than just critical infrastructure